 Functional Design

-The biggest problem for users looking for earbuds capable of canceling environmental noise is how they’ll actually fit when they place them in their ears.
-Everyone has a unique earlobe structure, and we all have our own preferences when we use headphones.
+The biggest problem for users looking for earbuds capable of canceling environmental noise is how they’ll fit when they place them in their ears.
+Everyone has a unique earlobe structure, and we all have our preferences when we use headphones.
 Some of us adore the bulky industrial design present with gaming products, while others enjoy wearing a slick set of bass headphones that will go unnoticed during most of your day.

 You can play around with the different sizes until you start noticing a difference in the level of noise cancellation.